-What to Do in Ottawa: A Brief Travel Guideadmin
+What to Do in Ottawa: The Ultimate Travel Guideadmin

 Canada’s national capital with its government buildings and host of museums may seem like a staid city.
 But Ottawa is anything but staid.
 Vibrant, bilingual, cosmopolitan, young, clean, kid-friendly, laid-back and outdoorsy are the words that locals and tourists alike use to describe it.

 Once it was the center of politics.
 But tourists are quickly becoming aware of its numerous boutique hotels, highly successful art shows and fresh produce made available by its 1200 plus farms.

 When the city beat Montreal and Toronto to become the nation’s capital back in 1857, the then Governor General was afraid that Ottawa was too isolated, perched as it was on the Ottawa River and surrounded by a few lumber mills, to be anything more than an ‘exile’.

 But since then, the capital has continued to grow and is currently the fourth largest city in Canada.
 It is also one of the most culturally diverse of Canada’s metropolitan areas with several vibrant suburban districts around downtown.